doc-vu/Stratum/README.md

 # Stratum
-Stratum comprises of rapid ML model development framework called \emph{Erudite}, and a lifecycle management framework for data analytics applications.
+Stratum comprises of rapid ML model development framework called Erudite, and a lifecycle management framework for data analytics applications.
 Stratum can deploy and manage application components, and ML-as-a-service (for inference jobs) across distributed systems in an event-driven manner.